-We estimate a college’s “value add” by calculating its performance — after adjusting for the types of students it admits — on important measures such as graduation rates, student loan repayment and default rates and post-graduation earnings.
+We estimate a college’s “value add” by calculating its performance — after adjusting for the types of students it admits — on important measures such as graduation rates, student loan repayment and default rates, and post-graduation earnings.

-To gauge how well a college is performing relative to its peers, we looked at data on the admissions selectivity (as measured by standardized test scores and the average freshman GPA) and the percentage of students with incomes low enough to qualify for Pell grants (the majority of which go to families with incomes below $50,000).
+To gauge how well a college is performing relative to its peers, we looked at data on the admissions selectivity (as measured by standardized test scores and the average freshman GPA) and the percentage of students with incomes low enough to qualify for federal Pell Grants (the majority of which go to families with incomes below $50,000).

 We then used the statistical technique of regression analysis to model the expected impact a student’s test scores, GPA and income have on key factors, such as graduation rates and future earnings.
-The difference between these expected values and the actual reported values represent the school’s “value add”.
+The difference between these expected values and the actual reported values represent the school’s “value add.”